Kernix13/beginner-git-commands/README.md

 1. Remove the phrase "Closes #XXXXX"
 1. When done, click the green button **_Create pull request_**.

-DONE, DONE, AND DONE -> NOW WAIT.
 REMEMBER TO USE `fix: what-you-fixed` or `fix(curriculum)` in the PR Title or other prefixes like `feat`, `bug`, `chore`, `revert`, etc. And you can add to those, e.g. `fix(tools)` or `chore(deps)`.

 If the PR is meant to address an existing GitHub Issue then, at the end of your PR's description body, use the keyword `Closes` with the issue number: `Closes #123`

 Indicate if you have tested on a local copy of the site or not.
+Here are some of the notes from their PR page:

-This is very important when making changes that are not just edits to text content like documentation or a challenge description.
+> This is very important when making changes that are not just edits to text content like documentation or a challenge description.
 Examples of changes that need local testing include JavaScript, CSS, or HTML which could change the functionality or layout of a page.

 [Back to Top](#back-to-top "Table of contents")